 Along with continuing to work with the groups we’re already engaged with, one of our major themes for 2023 will be increasing connectivity.
 PINA recognizes that there are many people in the field and at the table doing important regenerative work.
 We’d like to collaborate.

-Through the winter of 2022-23, we’ll center these permaculture principles:
+Through 2023, we’ll center these permaculture principles:

 - Apply Regulation and Accept Feedback